simmysakala/agent_coder/README.md

 # Enhanced simple calculator with modulus and basic operation

-print("Welcome to the Mulungushi  University Simple Calculator!") print("operaters") print("You can use +, -, *, /, %, **, //")
+print("Welcome to the Mulungushi University Simple python Calculator!") print("operaters") print("You can use +, -, *, /, %, **, //")